Investigating Classes with Introspection and Reflection

 - Defining the Manipulation Function: The function

-is designed to inspect the object's attributes.
-It identifies attributes whose names start with 'i
+increment_int_attributes_starting_with_i is designed to inspect the object's attributes.
+It identifies attributes whose names start with 'i', checks if their values are integers, and increments them if they meet these criteria.

 - Displaying Initial Attributes: Before applying the manipulation function, we print the initial attributes of the object.
 This provides a baseline to observe changes.